-Before going into history first have a look at what are the cardboard cartons?
+Before going into history first, have a look at what are cardboard cartons.
 They are the most extensively used packaging solutions around the world, and they have become a part of daily life.
 Yet the most disappointing thing is that they are barely appreciated by the consumers.
-Not only the consumers but also the manufacturing companies that are the largest buyers of the custom cardboard boxes are unaware of its history.
+Not only the consumers but also the manufacturing companies that are the largest buyers of custom cardboard boxes are unaware of its history.
 Although they use these boxes for the packaging of their products and trust them with the safety and security of the products, still they rarely know about their origin and evolution.

 How old is the cardboard?

 The history of inventing cardboard dates back to some 3000 years ago when the Chinese of the Han dynasty used bleached and treated tree barks to wrap things up.
 But they were not the perfectly shaped boxes as seen today.
 From China, this practice traveled to Europe, and the 17th century was the time when it first reached the continent.